1Password

 When evaluating password managers tools, consider these key factors:

-Based on our analysis of features, user reviews, and overall value, 1Password ranks as the #1 password managers tool in 2026 with a score of 91/100.
-Other top-rated options include 1Password Developer and HashiCorp Vault.
+Based on our analysis of features, user reviews, and overall value, 1Password ranks as the #1 password managers tool in 2026.
+Other top-rated options include HashiCorp Vault and Keycloak.

 Yes!
 HashiCorp Vault, Keycloak, Bitwarden offer free plans.
 In total, 6 of the top 10 password managers tools have free or freemium pricing options.